2xic-speedrun/vec-db/readme.md

 Just for fun, and not for production!

-Idea is that [https://github.com/2xic-speedrun/latios](https://github.com/2xic-speedrun/latios) might use this as a way to quickly cluster.
+Idea is that [https://github.com/2xic-speedrun/latios](https://github.com/2xic-speedrun/latios) might use this as a way to quickly find similar latent embeddings.

 ### TODO
 - Filesystem format